The URL removal tool is a feature of Google Search Console that you can use to temporarily remove a page from Google.

 Remember that the URL removal tool doesn’t deindex your URL from Google but hides it from users in search results.
 That’s why if you’re a website owner, you shouldn’t consider using the URL removal tool as a long-term method of removing your pages from Google.

 Let’s dive into how to use the URL removal tool to ensure a healthy indexing strategy for your website.

 The URL removal tool is beneficial when:

 - You need to remove a page urgently.
 The URL removal tool removes a page from search results in around 24 hours.
-That’s why you can use it in a situation when, e.g., you posted sensitive information by mistake, or your site was hacked, and you want to remove pages from search immediately.
+That’s why you can use it when, e.g., you posted sensitive information by mistake, or your site was hacked, and you want to remove pages from search immediately.

 How to use the URL removal tool

-The URL removal tool is divided into three sections:
+Therefore, the URL removal tool is divided into three sections:

 - Temporary Removals,